 - An ESA is an animal (typically a dog or cat though this can include other animal) that provides a therapeutic benefit to its owner through companionship.
 The animal provides emotional support and comfort to individuals with psychiatric disabilities and other mental impairments.
 The animal is not specifically trained to perform tasks for a person has from emotional disabilities.
-Unlike a Service Animal, an ESA is not granted access to places of public accommodation; its access is restricted to the student’s housing assignment.
-The Request for Emotional Support Animal form (pdf) should be used to request an ESA.
+Unlike a Service Animal, an ESA is not automatically granted access to places of public accommodation, including areas where residents are normally permitted to go (example, commons areas, student lounges, laundry facilities, dining halls).
+An ESA is not permitted in other areas of the University without prior approval through the reasonable accommodation process administered through Student Disability Resources (SDR).
+The Emotional Support Animal form (PDF file) should be used to request an ESA.

 STEP 1: HFS CONTRACT

 A student with a disability who requires a reasonable accommodation related to housing must have accepted a Housing and Food Service (HFS) Contract.
 Documentation received for a student who does not have a HFS Contract will not be processed.
 Learn more about the HFS Contract process.